Skip navigation

 Complete a short exercise to assess what you have learned.

-There are many irregular plurals in English, too (for example, child - children, foot - feet, analysis - analyses, and so on), but this is a topic for a different lesson.
+Learn about irregular plurals (for example, child - children, foot - feet, analysis - analyses, and so on).

 Back to Catalog Grammar Lessons